lio972/sublime-text-community-packages/LaTeX/README.txt

 The previewer is NOT automatically started; use the viewPDF command.

-If errors are detected, a quick panel is shown with a list of "helpful" error messages taken from tex's log file.
+If errors or warnings are detected, a quick panel is shown with a list of "helpful" messages taken from tex's log file.
 Click on any line that contains a line number, and you will be taken to the offending line.
 The quick-panel is closed upon clicking one line, but you can reopen it via the showTeXErrors command.

 REQUIRES: